sjbiaga/kittens/nat-4-list/README.md

   loop(f(a), Nil)
 ```

-But - although possible - in doing so, we have this time turned `tailRecM` into a recursive non-`@tailrec`ursive method.
-So
+But - although entirely possible - in doing so, we have this time turned `tailRecM` into a recursive non-`@tailrec`ursive
-we are back where we started.
+method.
+So we are back where we started.

-2. Let us, first, modify the return type of `loop` to `Eval[List[B]]`:
+2. Let us, first, modify the return type of `loop` to be `Eval[List[B]]`:

 ```Scala
 override def tailRecM[A, B](a: A)(f: A => List[Either[A, B]]): List[B] =